Buni42/ArduinoUI/README.md

 # ArduinoUI
-User Interface for Arduino UNO w/ a couple of games in it Basically a gaming station
+User Interface for Arduino UNO w/ a couple of games in it, Basically a gaming station